 Next time a company launches a marketing campaign and wants to increase brand awareness for a specific type of target audience, they should look for Latana.

-MRP-based brand analytics is the best way to get reliable insights into the opinions of the people that matter - the target audience.
+MRP-based brand tracking is the best way to get reliable insights into the opinions of the people that matter - the target audience.

-If you have any specific questions about MRP or brand analytics, please contact us here.
+If you have any specific questions about MRP or brand tracking, please contact us here.

 Why did the company conduct a nationally representative survey, to begin with, if their intention was to look at the opinion of the target audience (tech-savvy soccer playing millennials)?